emilwidlund/framer-form/documentation/Light.md

   - `easeInOutElastic`

 #### .stateCycle(StateName: String, StateName: String)
-If arguments contain 2 strings, this method will animate between the states If arguments contain 1 string, this method will animate to the state If no arguments are specified, this method will cycle through all available states
+- If arguments contain 2 strings, this method will animate between the states
+- If arguments contain 1 string, this method will animate to the state
+- If no arguments are specified, this method will cycle through all available states

-#### .stateSwitch(String)
+#### .stateSwitch(StateName: String)
 Instantly applies the specified state's properties.